 Founded in 1679, Stellenbosch boasts a history rich in European and African heritage, as well as some truly spectacular scenery.
-From the sprawling vineyards to the towering Jonkershoek Mountains, from the Eerste River to the heart of town, Stellenbosch offers a unique landscape for the study of geography, sustainability, and all related fields.
+From sprawling vineyards to the towering Jonkershoek Mountains, from the Eerste River to the heart of the Stellenbosch city center, students will be immersed in all this unique landscape has to offer.
+Stellenbosch truly is an ideal location for the study of geography, sustainability, and many other related fields.

 Due to its cultural, economic and biophysical diversity, the Western Cape Province of South Africa is an excellent setting for international fieldwork.
 Students will be exposed to sustainable development issues in a variety of environments, from the semi-arid Little Karoo Desert to the metropolis of Cape Town.

-Students experience diverse landscapes of South Africa along with the majestic Table Mountain and the historic Robben Island.
+Students will traverse diverse landscapes of South Africa, including the majestic Table Mountain and historic Robben Island.

-In this riveting field study abroad, students will also take part in field lectures, research-driven group projects, community-based learning activities, as well as seminar-style discussions.
+In this riveting field study abroad, students will also take part in field lectures, research-driven group projects, community-based learning activities, and seminar-style discussions.